hazelcast/hazelcast/hazelcast-documentation/src/IAtomicLong.md

 ## IAtomicLong

 Hazelcast IAtomicLong is the distributed implementation of `java.util.concurrent.atomic.AtomicLong`.
 It offers most of AtomicLong's operations such as `get`, `set`, `getAndSet`, `compareAndSet` and `incrementAndGet`.
-Since IAtomicLong is a distributed implementation, these operations involve remote calls and hence their performance differs from AtomicLong.
+Since IAtomicLong is a distributed implementation, these operations involve remote calls and hence their performances differ from AtomicLong.

 Below sample code creates an instance, increments it by a million and prints the count.